-The number of joint-stock companies (SA) is growing in Romania.
+More joint-stock companies are being incorporated in Romania.
 These types of legal entities are suited to the needs of larger companies and the fact that they can offer their shares publicly makes it easier to gather capital.
 The founders also benefit from limited liability, thus creditors cannot claim the assets of the founders, only those of the corporation.
 Our lawyers are specialized in company formation in Romania and can help set up a joint stock company or any other type of company you choose for your new business.

 - minimum registered capital: currently 25,000 EUR;

 - there is no limit for the number of associates, however, such a company should have at least 2 shareholders;

 - when an SA is established, at least 30% of the subscribed share capital, or 100% in respect of contributions in kind, must be immediately contributed upon the formation of the company and all subscribed share capital must be fully paid within 12 months since all steps for company formation in Romania were completed.

 Question: What are the issues that require special consideration regarding these two business forms?

 The SRL is the most spread business form, however, there are certain limitations to this type of company and they concern the business fields in which it can activate: it cannot engage in banking activities or insurance activities as well as several other services related to the financial sector.
 If you want to open a business in Romania as a SRL, one of our Romanian lawyers can give you more details about the legal requirements and limitations for this business form.
-Other issues to consider are the fact that the company does not have continuity in the event of the death of the sole associate and that an individual can be a sole associate in a single limited liability company.
+Other issues to consider are the fact that the company does not have continuity in the event of the death of the sole associate and that an individual cannot act as sole associate in more than one limited liability company.

 The SA does continue in the event of the associate’s death, however, investors should know that this business form is subject to more complex incorporation procedures and the accounting, reporting and auditing requirements can also differ, especially for those companies that are publicly traded.